 On the list of items that an adult might swallow accidentally, dentures were third, accounting for up to 18 percent of cases.
 Swallowed dentures are a rare enough occurrence that they tend to get some attention from the medical community when a patient does swallow them.

 For example, in 2009, the Lancet published a brief case study of a woman in her 50s with a history of schizophrenia and depression.
 The woman swallowed her dentures while eating breakfast one day.
-Her medical team used imaging to monitor the progression of the dentures through her digestive tract, until they passed through her system completely.
+Her medical team used imaging to monitor the progression of the dentures through her digestive tract until they passed through her system completely.

 While some people are able to pass their dentures without incident, in some cases, the results are much more tragic.
 A man in England died from internal bleeding several years after he swallowed his dentures.
-The man’s medical team weren’t aware that he had swallowed the dentures back in 2010.
+The man’s medical team wasn’t aware that he had swallowed the dentures back in 2010.
 Over the years, he lost a significant amount of weight and wasn’t able to eat.
 In 2013, he began coughing up blood and was admitted to the hospital, where he died in surgery.

-What Happens
+What Happens in Those Cases

-When a person swallows his or her dentures, the teeth typically travel through the digestive system and leave the body within 10 days, as they did in the case of woman.
+When a person swallows his or her dentures, the teeth typically travel through the digestive system and leave the body within 10 days, as they did in the case of the woman.
 But, there is a risk that the dentures can cause significant damage to the insides of the body, as they did in the case of the English man.

-For example, the dentures can block the bowel or tear a hole in it.
+For example, dentures can block the bowel or tear a hole in it.
 In the case of the English man who died after swallowing his dentures, the teeth cut a major artery, leading to bleeding.

 A 2004 study from the Journal of the Royal Society of Medicine highlighted a 46-year-old man who had swallowed a denture.
 He had lost the ability to speak, had a fever, and began to cough up blood.
-While doctors weren’t able to see the dentures on X-ray, they eventually found them through esophagoscopy, or by running a small camera down the esophagus.
+While doctors weren’t able to see the dentures on chest X-ray, they eventually found them through esophagoscopy or by running a small camera down the esophagus.

 Reducing Swallowing Risk

-If implants are out of reach for a patient, due to cost or other concerns, there are a few ways to reduce the small risk of swallowing dentures.
+If implants are out of reach for a patient due to cost or other concerns, there are a few ways to reduce the small risk of swallowing dentures.
 For example, patients shouldn’t wear dentures at night or when they are asleep.

 Other Reasons to Consider Implants